Fiestaman/pokedex/README.md

 ## Technology Used

-This game was built utilizing HTML, CSS, React.js, and GraphQL.
+This app was built utilizing HTML, CSS, React.js, and GraphQL.

 ## Contributing